vintach/raddix/packages/hooks/use-counter/README.md

 # useCounter

-`useCounter` is a React hook that provides a counter that can be incremented, decremented, reset and manage between a minimum and maximum value.
+The `useCounter` is a React hook that provides a counter that can be incremented, decremented, reset and manage between a minimum and maximum value.

-Please refer to the [documentation](https://www.raddix.website/docs/utilities/use-counter) for more information.
+Please refer to the [documentation](https://www.raddix.website/hooks/use-counter) for more information.